danohu/apihackday/README.markdown

 We use TheyWorkForYou to provide structured text from parliament, OpenCalais to identify placenames from that text, and Google Maps to display them.

-One-day hack project from February 2012 API Hackathon (http://apihackathonlondon.eventbrite.com/)
+One-day hack project from February 2012 API Hackathon (http://apihackathonlondon.eventbrite.com/).
+We won 2nd place!

 It is currently running at http://viz.ohuiginn.net/